oat-sa/taohub-articles/forge/QTI/qti-creator.md

                 identifier:_widget.element.id()
             }));

-This exemple comes from /qtiCreator/widgets/choices/simpleChoice/states/Choice.js
+This example comes from /qtiCreator/widgets/choices/simpleChoice/states/Choice.js

 #### Init the data binding

 You need to use taoQtiItem/qtiCreator/widgets/helpers/formElement to bind modification of any declared element of your form to callback function.<br/>

 This callback will only be executed when the input is valid.
-To set your form element validation, please have a look on the exemple of the “define the template” section
+To set your form element validation, please have a look on the example of the “define the template” section

             formElement.initDataBinding(this.widget.$form, this.widget.element, {